jlcheng/jcllm/README.md

 ![jcllm screencast](https://binaries.jchengdev.org/i/jcllm-0002.gif)

 For developers who live in the terminal, `jcllm` offers a convenient and efficient way to access large language models.
-While web interfaces like ChatGPT are powerful, `jcllm` provides a streamlined alternative for quick queries and tasks without leaving the command line.
-This tool prioritizes responsiveness, delivering results in seconds when configured to use fast models.
+While web interfaces like ChatGPT are powerful, `jcllm` provides a streamlined alternative for quick queries.

+The other principle of `jcllm` is simplicity.
+It is offered as a simple executable for all major operating systems.
+You do not need Python, NodeJS, or Docker to install it.
+Just download and run.
+Try it out and let me know what you think!

 # Installation